MikroElektronika/mikrosdk_click_v2/clicks/ble7/DETAILS.md

 ### Application Init

-> Initializes the driver and configures the click board.
+> Initializes the driver and configures the Click board.

 ```c